〉 Anoosh Soltani

 Visiting Research Assistant

-Anoosh Soltani is a Visiting Research Assistant at the United Nations University Institute on Computing and Society (UNU-CS).
+Anoosh Soltani was a Visiting Research Assistant at the United Nations University Institute on Computing and Society (UNU-CS).
 She is a social and cultural geographer, with expertise in the areas of feminism, gender, migration, the body, and inequality.
 Meanwhile, she is a Ph.D. candidate in Human Geography at the University of Waikato, New Zealand.

 Anoosh’s overall research interests center on spatial complexities of inequality, the body, and use of social network sites by migrant women.
 Her Ph.D. thesis explores Muslim women’s embodied identity (re)constructions and negotiations in the spaces of employment, leisure, and social networking sites.